Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Providers/DetermineViewModelInstanceEventArgs.md

 ### DoNotCreateViewModel

-Gets or sets a value indicating whether the logic should create a view model by itself when the ViewModel is`null`.By default, this value is`false`.
+Gets or sets a value indicating whether the logic should create a view model by itself when the ViewModel is`null`.
+By default, this value is`false`.